Click to grab your free copy of our Garden Tools Cheat Sheet!

 10. Cinderella Pumpkin

-The Cinderella pumpkin has become increasingly popular over the years because it was featured in the popular children’s fantasy movie of the same name.
-The pumpkin has a bright, orange color with a flattened, round structure with deep ribs and deep orange rind.
+The pumpkin is bright orange with a flattened, round structure with deep ribs and deep orange rind.
 Cinderella pumpkins weigh between 15 to 30 pounds and require only 100 days to reach maturity.
-Make sure to give enough time for the pumpkin to grow on the vine before cutting the stem.
+Ensure enough time for the pumpkin to grow on the vine before cutting the stem.
 This allows the deep orange color to mature.

-The Cinderella pumpkin isn’t just good eye candy, but can also be used in the kitchen to make some enchanting recipes and pumpkin pies.
-They would definitely get you the attention you want, through their enchanting red-orange skin and whimsically rounded shape.
+They would get you the attention you want through their enchanting red-orange skin and whimsically rounded shape.
 These pumpkins are perfect for placing on the porch for added attention.

 Click here to buy them on Amazon.